zhilizheng/qsubshcom/README.md

 If you find some bugs, you can create an issue here.
 I will fix it if I have time.

+### update:
+Sep 21, 2017: Add TRI cluster support

+Sep 18, 2017:  update ${TASK_ID} that can be find in the script run by qsubshcom "bash your_scrip.sh" or qsubshcom "sh your_script.sh"...

 ## usage
 Download the qsubshcom, and put it into your $PATH, e.g. $HOME/bin, chmod 700 qsubshcom